pschiltz/VisAnVisStat/README.md

 # SAS Software Installation Roadmap

 Welcome!
 We are happy you have chosen **SAS Office Analytics**.
 This guide will walk you through the process of installation and usage, including reserving the required virtual machine from Azure (if required).
-We have done our best to make this guide as easy and thorough as possible through scripts and automation wherever possible.
-You will find that choices have been made such as machine size, name, userid and passwords.
-We call this the *happy path* :relaxed:!
-Feel free, if you are comfortable, to over-ride the defaults.
+The process described in this guide is taken from the [Office Analytics 2 Machine Installation Manual](https://go.documentation.sas.com/api/docsets/oatmig/7.4/content/oatmig.pdf).

 <ins>The only requirements for getting started is your SAS Software Order email.</ins>